damolaoladipo/moviehunt/prd.md

 ### **Development Guide**

 1. **API Setup**
-   - Research and sign up for a movie database API (e.g., TMDb or OMDb).
+   - Research and sign up for a movie database API (TMDb).
    - Obtain an API key if required and review the documentation on how to fetch the list of popular movies.

 2. **Project Structure**